 They say, “Children cry for it; grown men die for it.
 It's nothing but recognition.

-Many team managers have taken this goal-setting process to another level, by adding an ‘ER’ to SMART, making it a SMARTER Goal.
+Many managers have taken this SMART goal-setting process to a new level by adding an ‘ER’ to SMART, making it a SMARTER Goal.

-To motivate workers, always offer positive recognition for an achievement that boosts a person's self-esteem, improves their self-image and encourages them to do much more and better in the future.
+To motivate workers, always offer positive recognition for an achievement.
+It boosts a person's self-esteem, improves their self-image and encourages them to do much more and better in the future.

 Here Are Few SMART Goals Examples

 Specific: I want to increase the blog traffic by 10% during the next three months.